Last Updated on

 Oh and there’s only 7 ingredients and NO REFINED SUGAR.
 Not to mention it’s vegan, gluten free and nut free.
 And AMAZINGLY DELICIOUS so let’s just hurry up and make some shall we?

-NO BAKE CHOCOLATE COCONUT SLICE INGREDIENTS LIST
+CHOCOLATE COCONUT SLICE INGREDIENTS LIST

 Here’s what you need to make a batch of this Chocolate Coconut Slice…